This post may contain affiliate links.

 If you work outside the home, you know how hard it is to keep up with housework, laundry, and meals.
 You come home from work tired and start in on your “second job”.
-Here are some suggestions that may help you feel less frazzled by the end of the day.
+Here are some suggestions that may help you create a daily schedule and feel less frazzled by the end of the day.

 Before you make out your daily schedule, think seriously about what your priorities are.
 This will depend a lot on the age of your children and your family’s activities.
 My priorities are God, family, and then home management.
 This is a suggestion for a sample daily schedule.